joseph-long/essayer/_drafts/defaults.md

     in physics!"
 In this connexion, the "personalised feed" comes across as little more than the algorithmic identification and perpetuation of stereotypes (that we formerly tended to associate with the mass media), selectively shown and now with the middleman simply cut out.
-When I said that she could probably turn the feed off if she didn't like the recommendations, she demurred, saying that she wouldn't be otherwise exposed to that variety of news sources without having to lift a finger.
+I brought up that she could probably turn the feed off if she didn't like the recommendations, but she demurred, saying that she wouldn't be otherwise exposed to such a variety of news sources without having to lift a finger.

-    Much more about algorithmic bias and how it can lead to the entrenchment of our own societal biases in _Weapons of Math Destruction_{% cite wmd %}.
+    Much more about algorithmic bias and how it can lead to the further entrenchment of our own societal biases in _Weapons of Math Destruction_{% cite wmd %}.

 [^ref]: When we access the news online, we can land on a news website by (a)
     typing in the url to a publisher's homepage, aka **direct** traffic, (b)